MohamedElsheimy83/MohamedElsheimy83/README.md

 - 🌱 I’m currently learning ASP.NET Core
 - 📫 How to reach me: mohamed_elsheimy@yahoo.com
-- 🤔 I’m currently open for: An Intern or a new job opportunity
+- 🤔 I’m currently open for: an Intern or a new job opportunity
 - ⚡ Fun fact: I was an accountant before becoming a programmer
 - 🤓 Always learning new things
 - 💬 Ask me about anything, I am happy to help